mcarniel/oswing/README.txt

 4. How to use the framework
 ---------------------------

-OpenSwing is composed of a client-side library and a serverside library.
-You can use only one of these files or use both libraries.
+OpenSwing is composed of three jars files: two of them must be used as client-side libraries and two must be used as server-side library.
+You can use only one some of these files or use all of them.
 Please see on-line documentation to learn how to use this framework.